Sometimes, leaders will not accept election results, whatever voters might tell them.

 Laurent Gbagbo, the incumbent, was sworn in as president on Saturday despite the country’s election commission declaring his rival, Alassane Ouattara the winner of the runoff.

-A top court in the country, loyal to Gbagbo, overturned the result after throwing out thousands of votes from areas that supported Ouattara over fraud claims.
+The country’s constitutional court, led by an ally of Gbagbo, overturned the result after throwing out thousands of votes from areas that supported Ouattara over fraud claims.

 The decision came despite the result of the election being certified by the United Nations, which did not have major concerns over the way it was conducted.